-Specifies the resource record type to use for the key. rrtype must be either DNSKEY or KEY.
+Specifies the resource record type to use for the key. rrtype must be either DNSKEY or

+KEY.
 The default is DNSKEY when using a DNSSEC algorithm, but it can be overridden to KEY for use with SIG(0).

-Using any TSIG algorithm (HMAC-\ or DH) forces this option to KEY.
+Specifying any TSIG algorithm (HMAC-\ or DH) with -a forces this option to KEY.